-Once the University has made you an offer of a place on a programme, setting out any conditions associated with the offer, and you or your appointed representative have accepted it, you have entered into a legally binding agreement with us.
-If you want to withdraw from this agreement and cancel your acceptance of an offer, you must notify us within 14 days of the date that you accepted the offer ("Cooling-Off Period"):

-- For applicants applying to the University through UCAS, this means 14 days from the date that you / your appointed representative accepted the offer as your firm or insurance choice in UCAS Track. - For applicants applying directly to the University, this means 14 days from the date when you / your appointed representative accepted your offer in Surrey Self-Service.
+- 12. Once the University has made you an offer of a place on a programme, setting out any conditions associated with the offer, and you or your appointed representative have accepted it, you have entered into a legally binding agreement with us.
+You have the right to withdraw from this agreement and cancel your acceptance of an offer without giving any reason within 14 days of the date you accepted.
+If you want to withdraw you must notify us within 14 days of the date that you accepted the offer ("Cooling-Off Period")1: - For applicants applying to the University through UCAS, this means 14 days from the date when you / your appointed representative accepted the offer as your firm or insurance choice in UCAS Track. - For other applicants applying directly to the University, this means 14 days from the date when you / your appointed representative accepted your offer in Surrey Self-Service. - 13.
+You must let us know of your decision to cancel the acceptance of your offer.
+You can do this in Surrey Self-Service or by emailing admissions@surrey.ac.uk.
+You may